Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 ~ The Rime of the Ancient Mariner, Samuel Taylor Coleridge, 1798

-Inspired by the stark beauty and mysterious wonders of the far North, this striking Arctic tartan weaves together the colors and geometry of polar life.
-With cool blues, icy whites, and shadowy greys, the pattern evokes drifting ice floes, the silhouettes of polar bears, and the ethereal light of a sun low on the horizon.
-Much like its Antarctic cousin, this tartan is more than decorative—it's symbolic.
-Each thread represents a feature of Arctic geography, wildlife, and the rare atmospheric phenomena that make this region unlike anywhere else on Earth.
+Inspired by the stark beauty and mysterious wonders of the far North, this striking Arctic tartan weaves together the colours and geometry of polar life.
+With cool blues, icy whites, and shadowy greys, the sett calls to mind drifting ice floes, polar bears, and the strange luminous quality of a sun that never fully rises or sets.
+Much like its Antarctic tartan cousin, the design draws deeply from Arctic geography, wildlife, and the rare atmospheric phenomena that make the polar regions unlike anywhere else on Earth.

 Today marks the date of the first verified attainment of the North Pole.